quchen/articles/README.md

 - [Write yourself a Brainfuck in an hour][bf-tut] implements a very simple [Brainfuck][bf] interpreter in Haskell, with plenty of room to go on afterwards.
+- [Make macros mean something – readable backwards compatibility with CPP][cpp-semantic-macros] talks about how to define readable macro synonyms for writing backwards compatible libraries.